CS2103AUG2016-W11-C2/main/docs/DeveloperGuide.md

   (See [Configuration](#2-configuration))
 * The `Logger` for a class can be obtained using `LogsCenter.getLogger(Class)` which will log messages according to the specified logging level
-* Currently log messages are output through: `Console` and to a `.log` file.
+* Currently log messages are output through `Console` and to a `.log` file.

 **Logging Levels**

+Currently, Agendum has 4 logging levels: `SEVERE`, `WARNING`, `INFO` and `FINE`.
+They record information pertaining to:

-* `SEVERE` : Critical problem detected which may possibly cause the termination of the application
+* `SEVERE` : A critical problem which may cause the termination of Agendum e.g. fatal error during the initialization of Agendum's main window
-* `WARNING` : Can continue, but with caution
+* `WARNING` : A problem which requires attention and caution but allows Agendum to continue working e.g. error reading from/saving to config file
-* `INFO` : Information showing the noteworthy actions by the App
+* `INFO` : Noteworthy actions by Agendum e.g. valid and invalid commands executed and their results
-* `FINE` : Details that is not usually noteworthy but may be useful in debugging e.g. print the actual list instead of just its size
+* `FINE` : Less significant details that may be useful in debugging e.g. print the elements in actual list instead of just its size

 ### 2. Configuration

-Certain properties of the application can be controlled (e.g. App name, logging level) through the configuration file (default: `config.json`):
+You can alter certain properties of our Agendum application (e.g. logging level) through the configuration file.
+(default: `config.json`):